WingRiders/on-chain-dao-governance/frontend/react/example/README.md

 3. Link to the IPFS document
 4. Link to the community discussion
 5. Address of the proposal creator
+6. Requested amount of governance tokens if the proposals passes (if filled out during the proposal creation)
-6. Your voting power for this proposal (if your wallet is connected)
+7. Your voting power for this proposal (if your wallet is connected)
-7. Current voting participation
+8. Current voting participation
-8. Proposal choices
+9. Proposal choices
-9. Option to vote for the proposal (if your wallet is connected)
+10. Option to vote for the proposal (if your wallet is connected)
-10. Option to cancel the proposal (if you connect with the DAO admin wallet)
+11. Option to cancel the proposal (if you connect with the DAO admin wallet)
-11. Option to conclude the proposal (if you connect with the DAO admin wallet and the proposal is past it's end time)
+12. Option to conclude the proposal (if you connect with the DAO admin wallet and the proposal is past it's end time)

 ### Proposal creation